MagaluCloud/magalu/mgc/cli/docs/dbaas/clusters/help.md

 - -t, --cli.timeout duration     If > 0, it's the timeout for the action execution.
 It's specified as numbers and unit suffix.
 - Valid unit suffixes: ns, us, ms, s, m and h.
 Examples: 300ms, 1m30s
 - --debug                    Display detailed log information at the debug level
-- --env enum                 Environment to use (one of "pre-prod" or "prod") (default "prod")
 - --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user
 - -o, --output string            Change the output format.
 Use '--output=help' to know more details.
 - -r, --raw                      Output raw data, without any formatting or coloring
-- --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1")
-- --server-url uri           Manually specify the server to use

 ## Flags:
 ```bash